kevinlin1/kevinlin1.github.io/cs61b/asymptotic-analysis/index.md

 #### Summary

-In this section, we learned about three different techniques for analyzing the runtime of program.

-1. First, we tried to estimate the runtime efficiency of a program by __timing it__.
-But we found that the results weren't always the same between different computers or even running at different times.

-2. Second, we developed the method of __counting steps__ as a deterministic way of calculating the algorithmic complexity of a program.
+We developed the method of __counting steps__ as a deterministic way of calculating the algorithmic complexity of a program.
 This works well, but it can be challenging to get the exact instruction count.
-Oftentimes, we don't need exact constants or lower-order terms since, in the long-run, the size of the input, N, is the most significant factor in the runtime of a program.

-3. Third, we learned how to __estimate__ the efficiency of an algorithm using proportionality and __orders of growth__.
+Oftentimes, however, we don't need exact constants or lower-order terms since, in the long-run, the size of the input, N, is the most significant factor in the runtime of a program.
+As a consequence, we learned how to __estimate__ the efficiency of an algorithm using proportionality and __orders of growth__.

 - Big-Ο describes an _upper bound_ for an algorithm's runtime.
 - Big-Ω describes a _lower bound_ for an algorithm's runtime.
 - Big-Θ describes a _tight bound_ for an algorithm's runtime.

 In the final section, we applied what we learned about counting steps, estimation, and orders of growth to model algorithmic analysis for larger problems.
 Two techniques, _graphs_ and _call trees_, helped us break down challenging problems into smaller pieces that we could analyze individually.

 #### Practical Tips

 1. Before attempting to calculate a function's runtime, first try to understand what the function does.
 2. Try some small sample inputs to get a better intuition of what the function's runtime is like.
 What is the function doing with the input?
 How does the runtime change as the input size increases?
 Can you spot any 'gotchas' in the code that might invalidate our findings for larger inputs?
 3. Try to lower bound and upper bound the function runtime given what you know about how the function works.
 This is a good sanity check for your later observations.
 4. If the function is recursive, draw a call tree to map out the recursive calls.
 This breaks the problem down into smaller parts that we can analyze individually.
 Once each part of the tree has been analyzed, we can then reassemble all the parts to determine the overall runtime of the function.
 5. If the function has a complicated loop, draw a bar graph to map out how much work the body of the loop executes for each iteration.

 #### Useful Formulas

 - 1 + 2 + 3 + ... + N is in __Θ(N<sup>2</sup>)__
 - There are __N__ terms in the sequence 1, 2, 3, ... , N while the sum of the terms is in __Θ(N<sup>2</sup>)__
 - 1 + 2 + 4 + ... + N is in __Θ(N)__
 - There are __log<sub>2</sub>(N)__ terms in the sequence 1, 2, 4, ... , N while the sum of the terms is in __Θ(N)__
 - The number of nodes in a tree, N, is __k<sup>h</sup>__ where k is the _branching factor_ and h is the _height_ of the tree
 - All logarithms are proportional to each other by the Change of Base formula.

 It's worth spending a little time proving each of these to yourself with a visual model!